Shirin Guild: Career

 Guild is renowned for utilising unconventional materials and manufacturing technologies, which she combines with traditional fabrics and craftsmanship.
 Guild's innovative, minimalistic garments are made of uniquely devised fabrics, based on yarns made from cashmere, silk, linen, wool, cotton, stainless steel, copper, hemp, bamboo, pineapple and even paper, or combinations thereof.

 The globalization of fashion started in the 1970s, and with it saw the first emergence of fashion designers that were not of European-origins selling in Western markets.
 Other leading fashion designers of her generation with non-European origins include Hanae Mori, Issey Miyake, Yohji Yamamoto, Hussein Chalayan, Rifat Ozbek, Azzedine Alaia, Vivienne Tam, Eskandar, among others.

 Guild's work is widely mentioned in the media, as well as in academic publications.
-Her creations of the label have been selected for museum collections, including at the Victoria and Albert Museum in London; and the Fashion Institute of Technology in New York City.
+Her creations of the label have been selected for museum collections, including at the Victoria and Albert Museum in London.